Jakemcp97/PP5-smartsolutions/README.md

 # Business Model:

 Smart Solutions is a Business to customer ( ***B2C*** ) E-commerce online shopping site thats sells Smart home and Smart personal technology, dealing directly from the business to the customer.
-It has it's own Facebook page for ( ***Brand Reach*** ) to entice new shoppers and a Keywords META DATA to match the highlighted Keywords in the Home page Blurb.
+It has it's own Facebook page for ( ***Brand Reach*** ) to entice new shoppers and some keywords throughout the site to stay inline with the Meta tags.
 A Robots.txt file and a Sitemap.xml file was implemented for better Search Engine Optimization ( ***SEO*** ) and links for customers to view the privacy policy and an easy way to contact us for maximum customer service which generates trust with the customer leading to referrals.

 ---